-- a) Discovery and inspection; - b) Enforcing the attendance of any person, including any officer of a banking company and examining him on oath; - c) Compelling the production of books of account and other documents; and - d) Issuing commissions a.
-Enter and search any building, etc.: Enter and search any building, place, vessel, vehicle or aircraft where he has reason to suspect that such books of account, other documents, money, bullion, jewellery or other valuable article or thing are kept.

-10. Describe the power of authorized officer while conducting search u/s 132.
+- (a) Discovery and inspection; - (b) Enforcing the attendance of any person, including any officer of a banking company and examining him on oath; - (c) Compelling the production of books of account and other documents; and - (d) Issuing commissions - 10.
+Describe the power of authorized officer while conducting search u/s 132.